 Reduced material consumption

-The 24M process enables thicker electrodes which require less inactive materials (copper, aluminum and separator), thereby reducing emissions from production and transportation of these materials.
+The 24M process enables thicker electrodes that require less inactive materials (copper, aluminum and separator), thereby reducing emissions from the production and transportation of these materials.
 There is no need for binder and NMP solvent which usually is a factor of high environmental concern.

-Multiple promising technologies are available that may substantially reduce the footprint of conventional battery technologies, and FREYR is assessing the maturity and implications of implementing these in a giga-factory in Mo i Rana.
+Multiple promising technologies are available that may substantially reduce the footprint of conventional battery technologies.
+FREYR is assessing the maturity and implications of implementing these in a giga-factory context.